Azure-Samples/hdinsight-kafka-java-get-started/DomainJoined-Producer-Consumer/README.md

 ---
 page_type: sample
-languages:
-- java
+languages: java
 products:
 - azure
 - azure-hdinsight
-      description: "The examples in this repository demonstrate how to use the Kafka Consumer, Producer, and Streaming APIs with a Kerberized Kafka on HDInsight cluster."
+description: "Examples in this repository demonstrate how to use the Kafka Consumer, Producer, and Streaming APIs with a Kerberized Kafka on HDInsight cluster."
 urlFragment: hdinsight-kafka-java-get-started
 ---

 # Java-based example of using the Kafka Consumer, Producer, and Streaming APIs